5S — (Sort, Shine, Set in Order, Standardize, and Sustain) A method of creating a clean and orderly workplace that exposes waste and errors.

 DLMP — Department of Laboratory Medicine and Pathology.

-Incoming Defects —Information missing or incorrect in the test order/paperwork causing additional work and delay in testing.
-For example, missing or incorrect urine duration or volume.
+Incoming Defects—Missing or incorrect information (ie urine duration or volume) in the test order/paperwork causing additional work and delay in testing

 Joint Commission, The — Formerly known as Joint Commission on Accreditation of Healthcare Organizations.